 The best products are those that help customers fulfill a particular need.
-It’s important for product features to deliver benefits in line with what the customer wants and that solve the customer’s pains.
-If you’re in a competitive market, onsite sales training can guide your team in showcasing how your product is more effective than the competitors’ products.
+It’s important for product features to deliver benefits in line with what the customer wants and that solve the customer's pains.
+If you're in a competitive market, sales training games can guide your team in showcasing how your product is more effective than the competitors' products.

 To attract better results through higher reader engagement, create affordable offers.
 Your potential customers are looking to buy products with prices within their budgets.
 Customers are looking to invest in products that will deliver a higher return compared to the money they pay.